Nishashetty664/text-summarization-project/README.md

 Lemmatization: Lemmatization was applied to further reduce words to their base form using the WordNet lemmatizer.

-The cleaned and preprocessed text data was saved to a new CSV file (preprocessed_data.csv), containing the 'id', 'cleaned_article', and 'cleaned_highlights' columns
+The cleaned and preprocessed text data was saved to a new CSV file (preprocessed_data.csv), containing the 'id', 'cleaned_article', and 'cleaned_highlights' columns.

-Splitting the Dataset
+Dataset Splitting

-After preprocessing, the dataset was split into training, validation, and test datasets.
-The code for this process is provided in the file preprocessed_split file.This ensures that the model can be trained, validated, and tested on distinct subsets of the data to evaluate its performance accurately.
+The preprocessed dataset was split into three sets: train, validate, and test, with proportions of 80%, 10%, and 10%, respectively.
+This splitting was done using the train_test_split method from scikit-learn.

 Model Training